Sword Coast Faerun Map of the Province of Amn

 The Setting of Faerun

 Does not belong to me.
 Obviously many artists have drawn areas of the Sword Coast.
-This is just another contribution to the enormous living world created by Wizards of the Coast.
-While I derived inspiration and positioning guides from at least four other maps, this is my own artistic rendering of a setting cherished by many.
+This is just another contribution to the enormous living world owned by Wizards of the Coast.
+Faerun was originally created by Ed Greenwood back in the 80’s for TSR Inc. While I derived inspiration and positioning guides from at least four other maps, this is my own artistic rendering of a setting cherished by many.
 I claim no ownership over the setting, names, and ideas of Dungeons and Dragons.
 Your game may be set in this very same place, and that is the joy of RPGs.
 We all share in the creative evolution of the Sword Coast.

 So it is that our map might have a Stone Giant Farm and your setting might be all about the battles of mechanical beings crawling out of mines.
 There are a couple points of interest from the actual campaign and more will likely be added as we progress.
 Maybe more maps will be released.
 Who can say!